intel-lab-lkp/linux/Documentation/networking/segmentation-offloads.rst

 ID and all segments will use the same IP ID.
 If a device has NETIF_F_TSO_MANGLEID set then the IP ID can be ignored when performing TSO and we will either increment the IP ID for all frames, or leave it at a static value based on driver preference.
+For outer headers of encapsulated packets, the device drivers must guarantee that the IPv4 ID field is incremented in the case that a given header does not have the DF bit set.

 UDP Fragmentation Offload